 10. Ada (early 1980s)

 Ada was developed in the early 1980s by Jean Ichbiah and his team at CII-Honeywell-Bull in France under contract with the United States Department of Defense.
-The structured, statically typed, imperative, and object-oriented high-level programming language, is partially based on Pascal and other earlier languages.
-At the time of its development, from 1977 – 1983, the Department of Defense was using hundreds of programming languages and Ada was meant to replace all of them.
-Today, Ada is still used for developing very large and critical software systems.
+Ada, the high-level programming language that has an imperative structure and object-oriented features, is derived in part from Pascal as well as other preexisting languages.
+At that time, its creation was done between 1977 and 1983, when there were over a hundred programming languages employed by the Department of Defense, and Ada was expected to replace all of them.
+Today, Ada continues to be used in the development of very large and critical software systems.

 Conclusion